shashanksigdel/Bank-Appointment-Booking/README.md

 # Getting Started with Bank appointment Booking.

-## Available Scripts

-In the project directory, you can run:
+## Install all Dependencies

+### `npm install`

+## Run the Project

 ### `npm run dev`

 Concurrently runs json server and npm server in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open localhost to view it in your browser.
-Open [http://localhost:3002/appointments](http://localhost:3002/appointments) to view Fake Rest API..
+Open /appointments to view Fake Rest API..

-See the section about [opening project](http://localhost:3000/getHelp) for more information after running the project.
+See the section about [opening project](/getHelp) for more information after running the project.